If you want to increase your sales, the obvious answer is to tell more people about your product or service. Isn’t it?

 You start at the bottom.

-I know instinctively you’ll want to start at the top, but I urge you to resist it: if you spend money on promotion before you fix your leaks, then that’s money wasted.
+I know instinctively you’ll want to start at the top, but I urge you to resist it: if you spend money on promotion before you fix the gaps in your marketing, then that’s money wasted.

 Plus, if you start from the bottom with your loyal customers (even if you only have a few customers) and you make sure they’re the happiest customers alive, then two things will happen:

-Or if you have any questions or just want to chat about how to do this, drop me a tweet, an email or a phone call.
+If you want to find out how to do this in your business, drop me a tweet, an email or a phone call.

 Get my latest blogs, news and events every month by signing up to my newsletter